pandas-dev/pandas/doc/source/categorical.rst

 `Categorical` is not a `numpy` array
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently, categorical data and the underlying `Categorical` is implemented as a python
+Currently, categorical data and the underlying ``Categorical`` is implemented as a Python
-object and not as a low-level `numpy` array dtype.
+object and not as a low-level NumPy array dtype.
 This leads to some problems.

-`numpy` itself doesn't know about the new `dtype`:
+NumPy itself doesn't know about the new `dtype`:

 .. ipython:: python